nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_medication.md

 			<td>The nature of any change made to the medication since admission.</td>
 			<td>0 to 1</td>
 			<td>O</td>
-			<td>Text containing the strings assoicated with the codes as below<br/>Continued [Medicine present on both admission and discharge with no amendments.]<br/>Added [Medicine present on discharge but not on admission]<br/>Amended [Medicine present on both admission and discharge but with amendment(s) since admission.] and coded using the FHIR elements in <b>MedicationStatement.Extension<br/>-CareConnect-MedicationChangeSummary</b>, These is will use the <b>status</b> element.</td>
+			<td>Text containing the strings associated with the codes as below<br/>Continued [Medicine present on both admission and discharge with no amendments.]<br/>Added [Medicine present on discharge but not on admission]<br/>Amended [Medicine present on both admission and discharge but with amendment(s) since admission.] and coded using the FHIR elements in <b>MedicationStatement.Extension<br/>-CareConnect-MedicationChangeSummary</b>, These is will use the <b>status</b> element.</td>
 		</tr>
 		<tr>
 			<td>Indication</td>